MV10/mv10.github.io/_posts/2019-10-02-learning-to-program-part-1-introduction.md

 The example above demonstrates something about functions in the world of programming.
 In the math world, functions _always_ return a value -- that's their whole point.
 In programming, functions "do stuff" which _may_ include returning a value.
 In this simple example, the `input()` function returns whatever the user has typed.
 But the `print(text)` function doesn't return anything, it just outputs the value of the `text` argument to the screen.

 Functions in the mathetmatical sense are usually just one equation, but it's important to understand that programming functions are small programs in their own right.
 In other words, the `input` and `print` functions are each made up from more programming code.
-Even though the `text` part of `print(text)` is the _argument_ to the `print` function, inside the code that makes 'print' do what it does, the 'text' argument is used just like any other variable.
+Even though the `text` part of `print(text)` is the _argument_ to the `print` function, inside the code that makes `print` do what it does, the `text` argument is used just like any other variable.
 We call it an _argument_ instead of a variable to make it clear that it is input to a function.

 This, too, is a core programming concept -- we can re-use code by packaging it up inside functions that are easy to refer to by name.
 Most programs are just a series of functions that call each other to do work on variables.
 You can think of functions as a type of command (and in fact, with only a few low-level exceptions, most programming languages are built exactly that way).